-Mitochondria are a rod-shaped, double-membrane cell organelle, with a distinct structure and specialized functions.
-These organelles are found both in both animal cells and plant cells by producing energy for the cellular activities.
+Mitochondria are rod-shaped, double-membrane cell organelle, with a distinct structure and specialized functions.
+These organelles are found in both animal cells and plant cells where they produce energy for cellular activities.

 The total number of mitochondria in a cell varies with their energy requirement.
 Cells that require more energy to complete their metabolism will have especially high numbers of mitochondria.

-Muscle cells are the only cells with more number of mitochondria.
+Muscle cells are the only cells with a high number of mitochondria.
 This is mainly because the muscles require more energy for their mobility and other muscular activities.
 The required energy is supplied by the mitochondria.

 Explore more: Metabolism and Metabolic Pathways

-The programmed cell death, also called Apoptosis, generally begins from mitochondria.
+The programmed cell death, also called Apoptosis, generally begins in mitochondria.
 Other specialized functions include apoptosis, controlling the cell cycle, cell growth and detoxifying ammonia in the liver cells.

 Any irregularity in the functioning of mitochondria can have a direct effect on human health.
 The symptoms of mitochondrial disorders vary from person to person.
-Alpers disease, Barth syndrome are examples of mitochondrial disorders.
+Alpers disease and Barth syndrome are examples of mitochondrial disorders.

 Mitochondria are quite similar to some bacteria.
 Because these cell organelles have their own DNA located in the matrix and they also comprise a double-layered membrane composed of lipids, just like a prokaryotes membrane.

 The total number of mitochondria per cell varies.
 Red blood cells are the only cells in the human body which lack mitochondria.
-Other cells including liver cells, muscle cells comprise hundreds to thousands of mitochondria.
+Other cells including liver cells and muscle cells comprise hundreds to thousands of mitochondria.